South Coast railway line, Queensland: History

 The Beenleigh railway line opened in 1885 before being extended 26 mi from Beenleigh railway station to Southport in 1889.
 The firm of J. W. Sutton and Company of Kangaroo Point in Brisbane provided materials and aided in bridge construction for the railway line.

 A branch line running 22 mi from Southport Junction (later renamed Ernest Junction) to Tweed Heads opened on 10 August 1903.

 It had been hoped that the New South Wales Government would extend its Casino to Murwillumbah line a further 30 kilometres from Murwillumbah to Tweed Heads, but this did not occur due to cost of resuming the land and the expenses associated with the tunnel and bridge that would be required.

 Due to the increasing popularity of the motor car, and political interests in road transport, the Tweed Heads branch closed on 1 July 1961, followed by the Beenleigh to Southport line on 30 June 1964, despite fierce local outcry in the case of the line to Southport.

 Stations

-The initial South Coast line officially opened on 24 January 1889 and included stops at: